 5. Adjustment between the subjects

 You have to focus on all 3 subjects PCM or PCB, based on your target exam.
-Ideally your time table should cover all subjects but sometimes when your mind says it’s enough of studying a subject for the day, it’s ok to move on to other subject.
-The adjustment is fine as long as you are finishing your daily work/assignment.
+Ideally your time table should cover all subjects but sometimes when your mind says it’s enough of studying a subject for the day, it’s okay to move on to other subject.
+The adjustment is fine as long as you are finishing your daily work and target.

-You don’t need continuous 3-4 hours of study to finish your work/assignments.
+You don’t need continuous 2-3 hours of study at stretch.
 As a matter of fact, short breaks after 45-50 mins of study will boost your productivity.
 Your brain also needs refreshment to work well.

 7. Rethink about your goal